bluebanquise/bluebanquise/roles/core/ssh_master/readme.rst

   iceberg_level = 2
   iceberg_ssh_jump_target = 10.10.0.77

-In case of issue, try adding verbosity to the ss invocation to investigate (-vvv).
+In case of issue, try adding verbosity to the ssh invocation to investigate (-vvv).

 Input
 ^^^^^